 You'll Catch Your Death

-The stylistic development of John Steed had already began during series one, when trench-coated Steed changed his wardrobe against three-piece suit, waisted jackets, elegant embroidered waistcoats, single-breasted tuxedos, sport jackets and sometimes even more casual clothing, such as turtleneck sweater or sweater in The Master Minds and The 13th Hole, the Hardy Amies Blazers in rough Irish tweed from series 3 episodes or the Nehru jacket in series 6.
+The stylistic development of John Steed had already began during series one when trench-coated Steed changed his wardrobe against a three-piece suit, waisted jackets, elegant embroidered waistcoats, single-breasted tuxedos, sport jackets and sometimes even more casual clothing, such as turtleneck sweater or sweater in The Master Minds and The 13th Hole, the Hardy Amies Blazers in rough Irish tweed from series 3 episodes or the Nehru jacket in series 6.

 Most of the time Steed's was wearing Chelsea boots, but sometimes however lace and buckle shoes or boots, in some few episodes such as Too Many Christmas Trees and The Golden Eggs he wears slippers when he's at his flat.
 Steed (and Patrick Macnee) also like espadrilles, exclusivlely seen in the second series, such as in A Chorus of Frogs or The Removal Men.